 - Focus on the movement

-You should always pay attention to what you are doing and focus on the movement when doing the French press, because if your form starts to suffer, or you start to run out of strength, for example, you could easily drop the weight on your head.
+You should always pay attention to what you are doing and focus on the movement when doing the French Press because if your form starts to suffer, or you start to run out of strength, for example, you could easily drop the weight on your head.
 So aim to do a certain number of reps by all means, but always know when to stop.

-When to perform?
+When to perform the exercise

-And if you take into account the fact that “The Frenchman” is an isolation exercise, you can pull up the triceps separately from the pectorals and deltoids.
-What is most interesting, the growth of the triceps is noticeable after the first training.
-In particular, this is relevant for those who made a big emphasis on basic work, not using isolation exercises.
+The French Bench Press is the most effective exercise in building up the triceps.
+Bench presses, parallel bar dips, and other exercises are not as effective.
+Taking into consideration that is an isolation exercise, you can pull the triceps separately from the pectorals and deltoids.
+Interestingly, the development of the triceps is already noticeable after the first training.
+This is especially the case for those who have been focused on basic workouts and not doing isolation exercises.